-5. Sharing Information
+6. Sharing information

-In choosing to share information, a key question for partners to help them provide a proportionate response is, does that partner hold any information that could make the individual more vulnerable to radicalisation.
+Prevent should be considered the same as other safeguarding matters.
+When making a referral, a key question for partners to help them provide a proportionate response is, does that partner hold any information, especially linked to extremist ideology that could make the individual more susceptible to radicalisation.